 MURPHY J. Every accused person has the right to a fair trial, a right which is not in the slightest diminished by the strength of the prosecution’s evidence and includes the right to counsel in all serious cases.
 This right should not depend on whether an accused can afford counsel.
 Where the kind of trial a person receives depends on the amount of money he or she has, there is no equal justice. (at p583)

-This meant read, read and more reading with never an end in sight!
-Hmph!
-Sometimes I felt like I was morphing into a skeleton glued to the chair in the law library . . . . .
+As law students we read, read & re-read with never an end in sight!
+I swear I sometimes felt like I was drowning in the stuff or morphing into a skeleton glued to the law library chair!

-Back then, in 1979, there was no right to a fair trial in Australia.
+Back in 1979 there was no right to a fair trial in Australia.